First, what is Benign Prostatic Hyperplasia?

 - Urinary retention

-In this case, a Urology Specialist will extract the oversized prostate tissue that’s blocking the urine flow.
+If you have Obstructive Prostatic Hyperplasia you will need surgery.
+During this prostatic procedure, your urologist will extract the oversized prostate tissue that’s blocking the urine flow.

 Treatment of prostate cancer

 Prostate Cancer has four stages (stage 1, stage 2, stage 3, stage 4).
-Consequently, a patient’s treatment will depend on the stage in which prostate cancer is diagnosed.
-It’s important to note that, when early prostate cancer detection is achieved (during stage 1 or 2), it can be cured.
-When prostate cancer is detected in stage 3 or 4, it can be controlled thanks to the latest surgical procedures and medical treatments.
+Consequently, a patient’s treatment will depend on the stage in which Prostate Cancer is diagnosed.
+It’s important to note that, when early Prostate Cancer detection is achieved (during stage 1 or 2), it can be cured.
+When Prostate Cancer is in stages 3 or 4, specialists can control it.
+However, a stage 4 Prostate Cancer sometimes needs surgical procedures and medical treatments.
 Nevertheless, regardless of its stage, adequate and professional prostate cancer treatment is essential for achieving superior results.

-Let’s not forget that Benign Prostatic Hyperplasia is part of a grown men’s life and aging process.
-Two of its main complications, obstructive prostatic hyperplasia and prostate cancer, can be effectively treated with a timely diagnose and adequate medical treatment from a Urology Specialist.
+Let’s not forget that Benign Prostatic Hyperplasia is part of a grown men’s lives and the aging process.
+Two of its main complications, obstructive prostatic hyperplasia, and prostate cancer, can be effectively treated with a timely diagnosis and adequate medical treatment from a Urology Specialist.